-Witness nature in its simplest form, from watching a lion kill to a newborn cheetah cub play, to a stand-off between two elephants.
+Witness nature in its simplest form, from watching a lion take down its prey or newborn cheetah cubs playing, to a stand-off between two elephants.
 In the African bush you can never tell what you will find just around the corner...

 Travel to the home of the Big Five in the South African bush, assisting our team's important conservation research.

 This project gives you a real and unfiltered look into Africa's incredible iconic wildlife.
 But unlike a tourist safari, you play an active and meaningful role in the research and long term conservation of South Africa's natural resources in this stunning region of the world.

 You will volunteer alongside an international team to collect vital behavioural data on reintroduced predators and large herbivores on a private game reserve.
 In order to assist with this vital conservation work you will be trained to use research equipment to help locate predators in the reserve and you will receive invaluable training in large animal identification, tracking and behavioural study skills.